-to compare with the warm friendship, cold beer, and lemon meringue pie with which Solace greeted Grace upon our dropping anchor in Nuku Hiva."

-- Geoff Lane Grace, Peterson 46

-"Although the boat is always moving and the sea/ weather always changing, there is an underlying sameness that is conducive to contemplation.
+to compare with the warm friendship, cold beer, and lemon meringue pie with which Solace greeted Grace upon our dropping anchor in Nuku Hiva." - Geoff Lane Grace, Peterson 46 "Although the boat is always moving and the sea/ weather always changing, there is an underlying sameness that is conducive to contemplation.
 We found our thoughts drift beyond technical aspects, the immediate; beyond the sun, wind, moon, stars and water; beyond seaworthiness, the set of the sails and the cut of the jib.
 Although we gazed for hours at the sea and sky, our thoughts usually found their way to people, concepts and things that matter.
-We think of each other and the state of our relationeach other and the state of our relation ships with family, friends and God.
+We think of each other and the state of our relationships with family, friends and God. - John & Mary Hallinan Horizons, Southern Cross 39 "Weather routing information from Don Anderson and Commanders' Weather was quite valuable.
+Our Iridium phone helped tremendously by allowing us to contact tech support to resolve generator and watermaker issues at sea.
+Our Monitor windvane steered over 95% of the passage and suffered no failures.